rafed/devra/content/posts/CLOUD/KUBERNETES/mlt in kubernetes/index.md

 * Log when a user accesses the system

 #### Traces
-Traces shows the path of a programs execution.
-In a modern distributed system, a request from client may get processed by several services.
-It is important to know through which path a request got processed and how much time was needed in each individual nodes so that bottlenecks can be identified.
+Traces show the path of a program's execution.
+In a modern distributed system, a request from a client may get processed through several services.
+It is important to know through which path a request got processed and how much time was needed in each node so that errors and bottlenecks can be identified.

 ## Technologies required

 Implementing all of this requires a bunch of different technologies.
 It's easy to get lost, so take it easy.
-Let's introduce the technoligies we're gonna use.
+Let's introduce the programs we're gonna use.

 1. **Grafana** _[Dashboard]_: This is a central dashboard where we will observe every MLT data collected by different services
 2. **Prometheus** _[Monitoring]_: This collects kubernetes/pods/containers metrics (CPU, Memory, Bandwidth, etc) and sends them to grafana